kkarrwrites/tarot-reading/README.md

 - ❌ Classes should be used over IDs.
 - ❌ Header and Footer tags should be included inside the Body tag.
-- ❌ Objected-oriented programming (OOP) would have resulted in cleaner JavaScript code.

 ## Credits